Ranaghat: Festivals

 The town is inhabited mostly by Bengali Hindus.
 Durga-puja and Kali puja, like in all other Bengali communities, are the largest and most colourful festivals and are celebrated throughout the town.

 A Hindu festival called 'Dol yatra' is celebrated everywhere at the town.
 A village named 'Harinagar' is known for 'kirtan', a gathering of Hindu religious people in a motive to know God Krishna, is very popular.

-History of the ancient rath yatra of Ranaghat: The history of Palchowdhury and De Chowdhury is closely associated with the Rath Yatra of the ancient city of Ranaghat.
-The 3 ancient chariots of Ranaghat are in the hands of this dynasty.Two different dynasties of the Pal Chowdhury ratha yatra in different ways.One is Krishnapanti and the other is Shambhupanti.
-It is known from history that Krishnapanti and Shambhupanti bought the village of Ranaghat on the banks of the river Churni at auction.
-Today's Ranaghat town is made up of different lands donated by them.
+History of the ancient rath yatra of Ranaghat: The history of Pal-Chowdhury and De-Chowdhury is closely associated with the Rath Yatra of the ancient city of Ranaghat.
+The 3 ancient chariots of Ranaghat are in the hands of this dynasty.
+Two different dynasties of the Pal Chowdhury ratha yatra in different ways.
+One is Krishnapanti and the other is Shambhupanti.